vinceimbat/vinceimbat/content/My reading inbox.md

 For web pages, I capture them through Instapaper using its browser extensions on desktop and mobile.

 For PDFs, I save them to ~/Documents/0 Inbox/0 Reading inbox.
 I read PDFs through [[Skim]].
 After reading them, I move them to ~/Documents/4 Archives/0 Reading Archive.
-I also add them to [[Zotero]].
+I also add them to [[zotero]].
 I trash them by deleting them.

 For e-books, I save them to ~/Documents/0 Inbox/0 Reading inbox.
 I use [[Clearview]] to read them.
 After reading them, I file them to ~/Documents/4 Archives/0 Reading Archive.
 I also add them to Zotero.
 I trash them by deleting them.